ydsingh/alexa/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Includes synonyms
 - [ ] Includes a description/link in the applicable resource category README.
 (If you are not sure what category to use, open an issue to ask.)

+#### Checklist for APL Package type
+- [ ] Checked that it does not duplicate an existing [APL Package](https://developer.amazon.com/docs/alexa-presentation-language/apl-alexa-packages-overview.html) or one already in the Cookbook
+- [ ] Does not utilize practices which would prevent certification
+- [ ] The document.description property has been specified, it starts with `COOKBOOK: ` and includes the purpose of the package and a link to the location in the cookbook.
+- [ ] Avoidance of %-based dimensions
+- [ ] Works on these viewports:
+  - [ ] Small Round Hub
+  - [ ] Small Landscape Hub
+  - [ ] Medium Landscape Hub
+  - [ ] Large Landscape Hub
+  - [ ] X-Large Landscape TV
+- [ ] Documentation adhering to this [style guide](../blob/master/guides/style/markdown-style-guide-for-alexa-cookbook.md), plus
+  - [ ] Description of the functionality provided by the package
+  - [ ] How to use the package
+  - [ ] Describes any parameters
+  - [ ] Previews (as png or pdf) of what the package provides
+- [ ] Includes any support skill code (for handling events, etc.)

 <!--- *** Guide section *** --->
 ### New Guide
 *Issue #, if one was opened:*